iloveicedgreentea/GoWatchIt/readme.md

 ### Authentication
 You must whitelist your server IP in "List of IP addresses and networks that are allowed without auth"

 Why?
 Plex refuses to implement client to server authentication and you must go through their auth servers.
-I refuse to do that, so this is how it is.
+I don't want to do that so this is my form of protest.

 A local attacker hijacking my server and sending commands to Plex is not remotely in my threat model.